Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/introduction.rst

    edit the *rest position* of your armature, i.e. its "default state".
    An armature in its *rest position* has all bones with *no* rotation and scaled to 1.0 in their own local space.

-The different :doc:`poses </rigging/posing/index>` you might create afterwards are based on this rest position - so if you modify it in *Edit Mode*, all the poses already existing will also be modified.
+The different :doc:`poses </rigging/posing/index>` you might create afterwards are based on this rest position.
+So if you modify it in *Edit Mode*, all the poses already existing will also be modified.
 Thus you should in general be sure that your armature is definitive before starting to :doc:`skin </rigging/skinning/index>` and :doc:`pose </rigging/posing/index>` it!